mmansion/UT_FMX_213/RESOURCES.md

 ### FMX 213 - 3D Modeling and Design for Fabrication

 ```
 * All class resources are linked here.
-This list gets updated regularly so please check back often.
+* This list gets updated regularly.
+Check back often!
-* If you find something relevant or inspiring you think we should add, shoot an email to mmansion@ut.edu.
+* If you find something relevant or inspiring we should add, send to mmansion@ut.edu.
 ```